MNDF Marine Corps

-The MNDF Marine Corps are a frontline ground combat force of the Maldives National Defence Force, formed in 2006.
+The MNDF Marine Corps are frontline ground combat force of the Maldives National Defence Force, formed in 2006.
 The Marine Corps (formerly known as Rapid Reaction Force) were established at various strategic locations and vulnerable areas to enhance the force projection to provide their services throughout the country.
 It is a lethal and a mobile force, with a high physical strength and combat capability.

 History

 The former infantry oriented rapid reaction force was transformed into the Marine Corps under the new direction considering the archipelagic and maritime nature of the country and to that effect having felt the need to incorporate marine tactics into the force which largely cater for amphibious and rapid deployment capabilities.
 Marines Corps is trained and equipped to project its combat power through sea by its inherent rapid deployable capabilities and to fight in all types of weather and terrain in the country including urban terrain.